4th July 2022

 Initially, a little cloudy, the afternoon was glorious sunshine.
 At midday everybody was treated to an excellent 3 course lunch in either, the restaurant Cafe de L’Ouest or Le Lion d’Or.

-25 April 2019 - these photos above are a selection taken at the Club's 24th Anniversary Dinner that was enjoyed by 61 members, associates and families at the West Sussex Golf Club - a lovely evening that had been organised by Graham Moss
+These photos above are a selection taken at the Club's 24th Anniversary Dinner that was enjoyed by 61 members, associates, and families at the West Sussex Golf Club - a lovely evening that had been organised by Graham Moss.